linode/docs/docs/guides/development/version-control/using-gitlab-runners-with-linode-object-storage/index.md

 A GitLab Runner performs jobs as part of GitLab CI/CD pipelines.
 Each runner picks up jobs from the GitLab CI coordinator, according to the runner's scope.
 The runner then executes the instructions in that job, whether for building a project, testing changes, or deploying a built project.

 One feature that makes GitLab Runners particularly useful is their ability to spin up machines to run tasks on.
-At their simplest, runners can simply execute some shell commands and feed the results back to GitHub.
+At their simplest, runners can execute some shell commands and feed the results back to GitLab.
 But more often runners are used to set up your project on a machine with a Docker container.
 There, runners can readily build and test projects in a dedicated environment.

 Using Docker to execute jobs makes it relatively easy to have your runners pull down images for dependencies.
 You can more consistently get the right versions and environment setup to fit your needs.